tangentially/gryphon-scan/README.md

 - laser id saved as "Original_cloud_index" field at .ply export so point cloud can be separated by lasers and additionally aligned
 - some builtin constant values moved to settings or estimated automatically
 - movement toolbar
+- auto save/read camera calibration images (use 'r' to read previous image in current frame)
 - some bugs fixed